Delivery Platforms3 min read

 Delivery App Photo QA Checklist (2026): Avoid Blurry Uploads and Bad Crops

-A practical QA checklist for delivery platforms: what to check before uploading so thumbnails look clear, crops don’t cut the food, and colors stay accurate.
+A practical QA checklist for DoorDash, Uber Eats, and similar platforms: what to check before uploading so thumbnails look clear, crops don’t cut the food, and colors stay accurate.

 TL;DR